KathrynKatayama/docs.userdive.com/en/apps/devguide/sdk_mode_tracking.md

 ## Manually notice screen transitions, and start tracking

-When using own view structure (such as different from iPO standard view structure or using third-patry library), then screen transitions ofthen times needs manual management.
+When using own view structure
+(such as different from iOS standard view structure or using third-patry library), then screen transitions ofthen times needs manual management.

 Import USERDIVE iOS SDK headder.